lewis-morris/flarchitect/docs/source/configuration.rst

           :bdg-secondary:`Optional` :bdg-dark-line:`Model Method`

-        - When assigned, the API will call the function post database call and pre returning the data to the client.
-This is useful for adding custom logic to the API, such as modifying the response data or logging the response to the database.
+        - Called after the database operation but before the response is returned.
+Useful for adjusting the response or adding headers.

+            View an example function & its signature `here <callbacks.html#return>`_.
+    *
+        - .. data:: FINAL_CALLBACK

+          :bdg:`default:` ``None``

+          :bdg:`type` ``callable``

+          :bdg-secondary:`Optional` :bdg-dark-line:`Global/Model Method`

+        - Invoked on the final response dictionary immediately before it is serialised and returned to the client.

-            View an example function & its signature `here <callbacks.html#return-function-signature>`_.
+            View an example function & its signature `here <callbacks.html#final>`_.
     *
         - .. data:: ERROR_CALLBACK